eagomezc/Machine_Learning_DMARD_in_RA_patients/README.md

 **1_classyfire_(SVM_models)**: The expected results from this script are a tab-delimited file containing a table with the model's names, their accuracy percentages and their MCC values after validation with the test cohort; and the different models saved as an R object that can be used in the future.

-**2_randomForest_(RF_models)**: The expected results from this script are a tab-delimited file containing a table with the model's names, their accuracy percentages and their MCC values after validation with the test cohort; the different models saved as an R object that can be used in the future; and pdf files that contains plots associated with the performance of the models and the importance of each lipid mediator in the construction of the models.
+**2_randomForest_(RF_models)**: The expected results from this script are a tab-delimited file containing a table with the model's names, their accuracy percentages and their AUC values after evaluation with the test cohort; the different models saved as an R object that can be used in the future; and pdf files that contains plots associated with the performance of the models and the importance of each lipid mediator in the construction of the models.

 **3_DGE_analysis_(Edge_R)**: The expected results from this script is a tab-delimited file containing a table with the gene's names, their log(FC), log(CPM), F value, *p* value and adjust *p* value (FDR).
 In addition, is expected to generate a pdf file with violin plots of ALOX-related enzymes.